fabienne088/immo-eliza-ml/README.md

 # immo-eliza-ml
-Preprocessiing the data and finally build a performant machine learning model:
+Preprocess the data and finally build a performant machine learning model.